These are videos I made to celebrate various school anniversaries of SKH Lam Woo Memorial Secondary School.

 When editing the video, I aimed to create a nostalgic feeling by creating a montage of video footage and photographs of the school during the seventies accompanied by Hong Kong music from the 1970s.
 The first obstacle I encountered was that no such video footage exists.
 There are a few rolls of Super 8 film from 1980 (I will get some of these developed this summer) and a collection of video tapes starting from 1990.

 The collection of photos was also problematic.
-There weren’t that many photos, most of them were unlabelled, a lot of them were tiny (just slightly larger than the size of passport photos) and many were in rough shape—covered with scratches, tears and dust marks.
+There weren’t that many photos, most of them were unlabeled, a lot of them were tiny (just slightly larger than the size of passport photos) and many were in rough shape—covered with scratches, tears and dust marks.
 The negatives were in even greater disarray, so I chose to scan the photos using a flat-bed scanner set at a high resolution (600 dpi) and 200 percent of the original size.
-The resulting files were huge, but the large sizes made it easier to retouch the photos (I will also be able to crop the photos and prepare them for printing in the future).
+The resulting files were huge, but the large sizes made it easier to retouch the photos.

 The photos were retouched in Photoshop using various methods:

 - Sometimes drastic surgery was required.
-For, example if an image of someone was missing a right eye, the persons left eye would be copied and moved to the appropriate place, reversed and the surgery completed by using the nudge and/or clone tools to remove evidence of the operation.
+For, example if an image of someone was missing a right eye, the persons left eye would be copied and moved to the appropriate place and reversed.

 - A couple of photos were covered in white spots produced by the light from the scanner highlighting the grain of the photo paper.
 The technique used to remove most of the spots was to scan the same image upside down, rotate it 180 degrees, paste it as a layer over the original image, auto-align the two images and then change the blending mode to darken.